Catholic Church in New Zealand

 Catholicism was introduced to New Zealand in 1838 by missionaries from France, who converted Māori.
 As settlers from the British Isles arrived in New Zealand, many of them Irish Catholics, the Catholic Church became a settler church rather than a mission to Māori.

-The church has grown to be the largest Christian denomination in New Zealand, with a culturally diverse membership of around 492,384 people, representing about 11.7 percent of the total population, according to the 2018 census.
+According to the 2023 census, "Catholicism" was the largest single Christian religious affiliation in New Zealand, with 449,484 adherents, while the second-largest was "Christian (not further defined)," which recorded 364,644.

 In New Zealand there is one archdiocese (Wellington) and five suffragan dioceses (Auckland, Christchurch, Dunedin, Hamilton and Palmerston North).
 The church is overseen by the New Zealand Catholic Bishops' Conference.
-Its primate is the Metropolitan Archbishop of Wellington, who has been Cardinal John Dew since 2005.
+Its primate is the Metropolitan Archbishop of Wellington, who has been Paul Martin since 2023.

 History

 Beginnings

 The first Christian service conducted in New Zealand waters may have occurred if Father Paul-Antoine Léonard de Villefeix, the Dominican chaplain of the French navigator, Jean-François de Surville, celebrated Mass in Doubtless Bay, near Whatuwhiwhi, on Christmas Day, 1769.

 Nearly 70 years later, in January 1838, another Frenchman, Bishop Jean Baptiste Pompallier (1807–1871) arrived in New Zealand as the Vicar Apostolic of Western Oceania.
 He made New Zealand the centre of his activities, which covered a vast area in the Pacific.
 He celebrated his first Mass in New Zealand at Totara Point, Hokianga, at the home of an Irish family, Thomas and Mary Poynton and their children, on 13 January 1838.
 Pompallier was accompanied by members of the Society of Mary (Marists), and more soon arrived.
-The mission headquarters were established in Kororareka (later called Russell) where the Marists constructed a building (now called Pompallier) from pisé and set up a printing press.
+The mission headquarters were established in Kororāreka (later called Russell) where the Marists constructed a building (now called Pompallier) from pisé and set up a printing press.
 As well as stationing missionaries in the north, Pompallier began work in the Bay of Plenty, in the Waikato amongst Māori, and in Auckland and Wellington areas amongst European settlers.

 In 1840, New Zealand became a British colony with the signing of the Treaty of Waitangi.
 The number of Catholic colonists comprised fewer than 500, from a total number of around 5000.

 The Catholic Church established New Zealand as a separate vicariate in 1842.